Tuesday, October 7, 2025

 Advertisement

 , though not in the feuding or squabbling sense.
 It's a rhetorical argument.
 Polemic people might be regarded as contrary and contentious.
-The word was first used in the 1630s and came from the Greek "polemikós" meaning "of war" or "for war."
+The word was first used in the 1630s and came from the Greek "polemikós," meaning "of war" or "for war."

 The mystery of Polemic Run concerns how this reasonably rare word came to describe a creek.
 What would have made a creek argumentative?
 Not more than 50 miles southward, there is a Contrary Creek.
 Still, in that case, the name is somewhat more apparent: its lower section runs contrary to other nearby streams that feed into Keeney's Creek, a tributary of the New River near Winona.

-A 1910 map shows a paralleling route.
+A 1910 map shows a parallel route.

 A 1910 map shows two nearly parallel routes ascending south of Little Birch River — one following the run and the other ascending a ridge to the west, mounting in switchbacks.